Jordannah Elizabeth Graham-Mayer

-Jordannah Elizabeth Graham (born October 16, 1986) is an American musician, journalist, lecturer, music critic, author and screenwriter.
+Jordannah Elizabeth Graham-Mayer (born October 16, 1986) is an American musician, journalist, lecturer, music critic, author and screenwriter.

 She is the author of She Raised Her Voice!
 50 Black Women Who Sang Their Way into Music History (2021, Hachette Book Group), which won a Jazz Journalists Association (JJA) Jazz Award, and A Child’s Introduction to Hip-Hop (2023, Workman).
-She has written for and contributed to outlets including New York Amsterdam News, NPR affiliates, Village Voice, DownBeat, Bandcamp Daily, and others, and has taught music business at The New School’s College of Performing Arts.
+She has written for and contributed to outlets including the New York Amsterdam News, NPR affiliates, Village Voice, DownBeat, Bandcamp Daily, and others, and has taught music business at The New School's College of Performing Arts.

 Career

-Graham started her professional writing career in 2013 with bylines in Vice Magazine, Nerve.com and Bitch Media.
-In October 2013, she became a regular contributing writer and entertainment reporter for New York Amsterdam News.
+Graham-Mayer started her professional writing career in 2013 with bylines in Vice Magazine, Nerve.com and Bitch Media.
+In October 2013, she became a regular contributing writer and entertainment reporter for the New York Amsterdam News.
 In subsequent years, she wrote for a number of Bay Area publications including San Francisco Bay Guardian, East Bay Express, and SF Weekly, and other outlets including LA Weekly, Ms. Magazine, PopSugar, and NPR Music.

-Elizabeth's writing consists of interviews, music journalism, personal essays, articles on healing in relationships and trauma, and literary journalism.
+Her writing consists of interviews, music journalism, personal essays, articles on healing in relationships and trauma, and literary journalism.

-She has taught writing and journalism workshops at the Maryland Institute College of Art and Center for New Music in San Francisco and lectured at Pratt Institute in Brooklyn, New York and De Montfort University in Leicester, England.
-She was a guest journalist at Harvard University's Black Lives Matter: Music, Race, and Justice Conference in February 2017 and has also moderated panels on literature and film at Baltimore Book Festival and Creative Alliance in Baltimore, MD.
+She has taught writing and journalism workshops at the Maryland Institute College of Art and Center for New Music in San Francisco and lectured at Pratt Institute in Brooklyn, New York, and De Montfort University in Leicester, England.
+She was a guest journalist at Harvard University's Black Lives Matter: Music, Race, and Justice Conference in February 2017 and has also moderated panels on literature and film at the Baltimore Book Festival and Creative Alliance in Baltimore, Maryland.
 In April 2021, she was a keynote speaker and panelist at the Columbia University's Music Scholarship Conference.

-Graham has taught music business at the School of Jazz and Contemporary Music.
+Graham-Mayer has taught music business at the School of Jazz and Contemporary Music.